Washington & Jefferson College: Intramural

 The intramural sports program is one of the most consistently popular activities at Washington & Jefferson College, providing non-varsity and recreational athletic activities for all students, faculty, and staff of the college.
 Vicki Staton, a former varsity women's basketball and volleyball coach, manages the intramural program.
 In 2002, 60% of students participated in intramural sports.
 In 2006, more than 40% of the student body participated in intramural athletics.
 In 2007, the intramural activities included 3-on-3 basketball, billiards, bowling, flag football, kickball, tennis, ultimate frisbee, volleyball, wallyball, ping pong, and Texas hold 'em.
 Intramural champions win a T-shirt celebrating their victory.

 While the varsity athletics program was struggling during the 1930s, intramural participation topped 84% of the student population.
 During that time, the management of intramural activities was transferred to the athletic department, allowing the intramural program to use the college's varsity facilities.
 In the 1930s and 1940s, groups of students competed for the "Big Cup," a trophy given to the most outstanding team, as judged by a cross-sport point system.

 Traditions

-A game of pushball between the freshman and sophomore classes.

-One of the oldest traditions at Washington & Jefferson College was the "Freshman Rules," a system of rules and restrictions on freshmen.
-Failure by freshmen to follow these rules would subject them to beatings by upperclassmen or other punishments doled out by the "Freshman Court."
-During the 1870s and 1880s, the students engaged in organized athletic competitions, pitting the freshman versus sophomore classes in the "Olympic Games" that involved elaborate opening ceremonies and the smoking of a "Pipe of Peace."
-Another form of physical contest between the freshman and sophomore classes were the annual "color rush," where the teams fought over control over strips of fabric, the "pole rush," where the teams battled to raise a flag up a flagpole, and the "cane rush" where the teams fought over control over a ceremonial cane.
-These contests generally devolved into outright gang violence.

-The college cheer, Whichi Coax, is so pervasive in college history and culture that in addition to being shouted during academic ceremonies and football games, it is also used as a salutation in correspondence between alumni.
-The college's fight song, "Good Ole W&J" is sung to the tune of "99 Bottles of Beer" and makes fun of a number of rival colleges, including the University of Pittsburgh, but was modified sometime before 1958 to laud Washington Female Seminary.
-For a large portion of the college's history, there was no official alma mater, but there were a number of other tradition hymns and songs.